Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 for $\chi_e \gg 1$.
 Note that both $\mu^2_{||,\perp}$ and $\Delta m$ in the case of $\chi\gg1$ demonstrate the $\alpha\chi^{2/3}$ behaviour, which points at possible breakdown of the semi-classical perturbation theory at high values of $\chi$.

-\paragraph{Cerenkov radiation} As it was mentioned above, in the presence of strong electromagnetic field, the QED vacuum behaves as a medium with a refraction index larger than unity~\cite{gies.prd.2018,dittrich.stmp.2000,narozhny.jetp.1969,ritus.jetpl.1970}, i. e. the speed of propagation of the interacting electromagnetic waves is below speed of light in vacuum.
+\paragraph{Cherenkov radiation} As it was mentioned above, in the presence of strong electromagnetic field, the QED vacuum behaves as a medium with an {index of refraction} larger than unity~\cite{gies.prd.2018,dittrich.stmp.2000,narozhny.jetp.1969,ritus.jetpl.1970,shore.npb.2007}, i.e. the {phase velocity} of the interacting electromagnetic waves is below speed of light in vacuum.
 One of the consequences of this fact is a possibility of the Cherenkov radiation of the high-energy electrons traversing the electromagnetic field~\cite{ritus.jetpl.1970, dremin.jetpl.2002, macleod.prl.2019, schwinger.annphys.1976, becker.physica.1977,ginzburg.pr.1979}, which is connected to the radiative corrections.
 The angle and the intensity of the Cherenkov radiation are determined through the real part of the polarization operator \cite{ritus.jslr.1985}:

-In the case of classical electrodynamics described by the Maxwell equations, the electromagnetic wave frequency and wave vector are related to each other as $\omega^2=\pmb{k}^2c^2$.
-In quantum vacuum the polarization effects result in the dispersion equation
+In classical electrodynamics, as described by the Maxwell equations, the electromagnetic wave frequency and wavevector are related to each other by $\omega^2 -\pmb{k}^2c^2 = 0$.
+In the quantum vacuum, polarization effects result in the dispersion equation